2015–16 NC State Wolfpack women's basketball team

 The 2015–16 NC State Wolfpack women's basketball team represented North Carolina State University during the 2015–16 NCAA Division I women's basketball season.
-The Wolfpack, under third-year head coach Wes Moore, played their home games at Needham B. Broughton High School with 2 games at PNC Arena due to renovations at Reynolds Coliseum.
+The Wolfpack, under third-year head coach Wes Moore, played their home games at Needham B. Broughton High School with two games at PNC Arena due to renovations at Reynolds Coliseum.
 The team was a member of the Atlantic Coast Conference.
 They finished the season 20–11, 10–6 in ACC play to finish in sixth place.
-They advanced to the quarterfinals of the ACC women's tournament to Syracuse.
+They advanced to the quarterfinals of the ACC women's tournament to face Syracuse.
 Despite having 20 wins and being projected as a tournament team, they were not invited to the NCAA tournament.
 The team voted not to accept an invitation to the WNIT.

 Media

 WKNC acts as the home for Wolfpack women's basketball.
 Patrick Kinas and Rachel Stockdale provide the call for the games.
-ESPN and the ACC RSN will televise select Wolfpack games during the season.
-All non-televised home conference games will be shown on ESPN3 using the radio broadcasters for the call.
+ESPN and the ACC RSN televise select Wolfpack games during the season.
+All non-televised home conference games are shown on ESPN3, using the radio broadcasters for the call.